VeronikaRuliskova/help/docs/orders.md

 ## Where do I see orders from customers?
 To see orders from your customers that have filled an order form:
-1. Click Business page in the left side menu
+1. Click Business page in the menu
 2. Click Orders
 3. You now see a list of customers that filled order forms for your individual [offers]( https://www.bulkgate.com/en/solutions/smart-sms#offers)